Get-authlib-injector.md

 • /npc skin notch@mojang

-For detailed explanation, see the -Dauthlibinjector.mojangNamespace option in README § Parameters.
+See -Dauthlibinjector.mojangNamespace in README § Parameters.

-Accessing Mojang via Proxy
+Access Mojang via Proxy

 -Dauthlibinjector.mojangProxy=socks://<host>:<port>